springernature/frontend-playbook/accessibility/accessibility-in-emails.md

 ## Alternative text

 - Marketing emails tend to make heavy use of images.
-- Alt text should be used just the same as on a web site
+- Alt text should be used the same as on a web site
 - If the image conveys meaning, add an alt description.
-- If the image is purely presentational, add an empty alt attribute.
+- If the image is purely presentational, add an empty alt attribute to allow the screenreader to skip it.
+- Never leave an image without an alt tag (empty of filled) as the assistive tech will read out the filename instead.

 ## Use logical source order